AndreyNevolin/wtmlib/README.md

 2. reading current TSC value
 3. conversion of elapsed TSC ticks to nanoseconds

 The library builds on Linux only.
-Only x86 architecture is supported for now.
-Support for Power will follow.
+Supported hardware architectures: 64-bit x86 and 64-bit PowerPC.

 ## How to use
 The most typical scenario is the following: